MatthewMcAteer/BearCoin/README.md

 # BearCoin
-BearCoin is a simple cryptocurrency forked from Bitcoin.
+BearCoin is a simple cryptocurrency based on Bitcoin.

 Bearcoin currently includes modules for creating a ledger of transactions, checking for compliant nodes, and creating the beginnnings of a blockchain.